-1. Thermal adaptation of fitness-relevant traits in C. riparius natural C. riparius populations sampled along a climatic gradient across Europe.
-According to the temperature conditions of their origin, population growth rate (PGR) of populations from colder sites in the North (annual mean temperature - AMT 9.7 - 9.9°C) were higher at low test-temperatures, compared to populations from warmer sites in the South (AMT $12.1 - 16.5^{\circ}$ C), whereas the opposite was true for warm test-temperatures (Fig. 1).
+Thermal adaptation of fitness-relevant traits in C. riparius

+We experimentally demonstrated fitness-relevant thermal adaptation on the phenotypic level of five natural C. riparius populations sampled along a climatic gradient across Europe.
+According to the temperature conditions of their origin, population growth rates (PGR) of populations from colder sites in the North (annual mean temperature - AMT: 9.7-9.9°C) were higher at low test-temperatures compared to populations from warmer sites in the South (AMT: 12.1-16.5°C).
+The opposite was true for warm test-temperatures (Fig. 1).
 This result is in line with previous findings of C. riparius populations from different locations among which the variability of PGR could be explained by a mixed effect of genetic drift, genetic diversity, and adaptation to the average temperature during the warmest month (Nemec et al. 2013).
 In D. melanogaster, heat and cold resistance differed between temperate and tropical populations (reviewed in Hoffmann & Weeks 2007) in the same clinal direction as found for C. riparius populations.